clarive/wp-filesync-plugin/README.md

 The first section of the file is known as **YAML front matter**.

-The second section is the contents (if available).
+The second section has the page/post contents (if available).
 Some files don't have content, just metadata.

 Thus the general structure of a file (be it .html or .yml) is as following: